-After restoring, the site is restarted, so you temporarily see an HTTP 503 error message:
+After restoring, the site will be restarted, so you will temporarily see an HTTP 503 error message:

-As soon as the site is available again, you will get the details about the result:
+As soon as the site is available again, you will get the details on the result:

 Finally, confirm the restore by clicking Complete the restore.